 The investor quarterback: running lead on a syndicate

 The first consideration and possibly the most important is experience.
 There’s no substitute for getting your hands dirty.
-There’s a lot of literature around leading a round, including this blog, but lessons from the school of hard knocks always speak louder.
+There’s a lot of literature around leading a round but lessons from the school of hard knocks always speak louder.
 It’s for this reason that we at Jozi Angels require angels to participate as a backer on deals before taking on lead responsibilities.

 Getting involved in new technologies and new markets is always exciting but to validate the startup’s potential you need to have some idea of the business landscape.
-Being lead comes with certain responsibilities (discussed in part two of this blog), one of which is to issue a written due diligence report.
-Backers participating in a deal will do their own due diligence on you and your report.
-Its then that your domain expertise will bring credibility and ensure you produce a thorough assessment of the startup.
+Your domain expertise will bring credibility and ensure you produce a thorough assessment of the startup.

 In addition to knowledge of the business sector, it’s important that the lead understands the startup’s tech and operating model.
 Deep learning, blockchain and quantum computing are all sexy buzz words in the tech industry and its easy for a founder to bamboozle angels with BS.
 It’s important the lead not only understands these terms but also how they are being applied.
 A high-level understanding is sufficient, we are not suggesting you need to be a developer.